Advertisement

 Source: facebook.com/MelbourneWritersFestival

 The Melbourne Writers Festival has been running since 1986, driven by its values of excellence, curiosity, diversity and a future-focused mindset.
-This year’s theme is “Magical Thinking”, celebrating the “special kind of magic” found in books, says Festival Director Veronica Sullivan.
+This year’s theme was “Magical Thinking”, celebrating the “special kind of magic” found in books, said Festival Director Veronica Sullivan.

-Select events will be available to listen to via The Melbourne Writers Festival podcast after the festival.
+The festival ran from May 8-11.
+Select events are available to listen to via The Melbourne Writers Festival podcast.

-Other guests include: Jamila Rizvi (The Motherhood), Sarah Wilson, Marcia Langton (Welcome to Country), Hannah Kent (Burial Rites), Colm Tóibín (Brooklyn), C.S.
-Pacat (Captive Prince), Bebe Oliver (if this is the end), Froomes (Lucinda Price) (All I Ever Wanted Was To Be Hot), Kate Mildenhall (The Hummingbird Effect), Steve Vizard and others.
+Others including: Jamila Rizvi (The Motherhood), Sarah Wilson, Marcia Langton (Welcome to Country), Hannah Kent (Burial Rites), Colm Tóibín (Brooklyn), C.S.
+Pacat (Captive Prince), Bebe Oliver (if this is the end), Froomes (Lucinda Price) (All I Ever Wanted Was To Be Hot), and Kate Mildenhall (The Hummingbird Effect).

 Women walking down pathway to the Margaret River Readers & Writers Festival